heroku/cowboy/manual/cowboyku_rest.md

 > Each content-type can be given either as a binary string or as
 > a tuple containing the type, subtype and parameters.
 >
-> Cowboy will select the most appropriate content-type from the list.
+> Cowboyku will select the most appropriate content-type from the list.
 > If any parameter is acceptable, then the tuple form should be used
 > with parameters set to `'*'`.
 If the parameters value is set to `[]`
 > only content-type values with no parameters will be accepted.
 All